 F. John Sharp, Fiction Editor, was born in Indiana, grew up in Toledo, was schooled in Columbus, and lives in Cleveland.
 He plays drums and penny whistle, writes fiction and poetry, and he once saw Ned Beatty riding a bicycle in Marina del Ray.
 He’s neither the fastest runner, nor the slowest, and he’s halfway decent at making free throws when he’s in practice.
 He’ll play euchre for money, but never bets on the horses.
 Speaking of horses, one of his teenage jobs was collecting urine samples from race horses (yes, that’s exactly what it sounds like.)

-Dale Wisely is the founder, general editor and designer of Right Hand Pointing.
-With Howie Good, he co-founded and co-edits the journals Unbroken (prose poems) and Unlost (found poems and art).
-He founded and co-edits, with Elizabeth McMunn-Tetangco, One Sentence Poems.
+Dale Wisely is the founder, general editor, and designer of Right Hand Pointing.
+He co-edits the journals Unbroken (prose poems) and Unlost (found poems and art).
+He co-founded and co-edits One Sentence Poems.
 For more on his writing, lookie.